PranavSetlur/Cricket_Content_Recommendation_System/README.md

    ```
 This command starts the Flask development server.
 By default, the application runs on http://localhost:5000.

-### Usage
+## Usage
 Access the Application:

 Open a web browser and go to http://localhost:5000 to access the application.

-Recommendations:
+### Recommendations:

-Enter an article title in the input field and specify the number of recommendations to retrieve.
+1. Enter an article title in the input field on the "Recommendations" tab.
+2. Specify the number of recommendations you wish to retrieve.
-Click on the "Get Recommendations" button to see the recommended articles.
+3. Click on the "Get Recommendations" button to see a list of recommended articles.

-Article Database:
+### Article Database

-Navigate to the "Article Database" tab to search through all articles.
+1. Navigate to the "Article Database" tab.
+2. Use the search fields to filter articles by title and summary
+3. The articles matching your search criteria will be displayed in a table format with columns for the title, summary, and published daye
+4. Use the paginated controls at the bottom to navigate through the pages of articles.

+You can also use the article database tab to find the title of a specific article you want recommended for you.